cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as modifications of routines in {{RFC8032, Section 5.2}}.
 BlindKeyGen invokes the key generation routine specified in {{RFC8032, Section 5.1.5}} and outputs only the private key.
+This section assumes a context value `ctx` has been configured or otherwise chosen by the application.

 ## BlindPublicKey and UnblindPublicKey

-BlindPublicKey and UnblindPublicKey for Ed448ph and Ed448 are implemented just as these routines are for Ed25519ph, Ed25519ctx, and Ed25519, except that SHAKE256 is used instead of SHA-512 for hashing the secret blind to a 114-byte buffer (and using the lower 57-bytes for the secret), and the order of the edwards448 group L is as defined in {{RFC8032, Section 5.2.1}}.
+BlindPublicKey and UnblindPublicKey for Ed448ph and Ed448 are implemented just as these routines are for Ed25519ph, Ed25519ctx, and Ed25519, except that SHAKE256 is used instead of SHA-512 for hashing the secret blind context, i.e., the concatenation of blind key bk and context ctx, to a 114-byte buffer (and using the lower 57-bytes for the secret), and the order of the edwards448 group L is as defined in {{RFC8032, Section 5.2.1}}.
 Note that this process explicitly skips the buffer pruning step in {{RFC8032, Section 5.2.5}}.

 ## BlindKeySign